MIS - Development Process

 A system reference manual describing system structures and architecture.

 Once the system is fully operational, it should be maintained throughout its working life to resolve any glitches or difficulties faced in operation and minor modifications might be made to overcome such situations.

 Factors for Success and Failure

 MIS development projects are high-risk, high-return projects.
 Following could be stated as critical factors for success and failure in MIS development:

 The top management should be completely convinced, able and willing to such a system.
-Ideally there should a patron or sponsor for the system in the top management.
+Ideally there should be a patron or a sponsor for the system in the top management.

-All users including managers and other employees should be made an integral part of development, implementation and use of the system
+All users including managers and other employees should be made an integral part of the development, implementation, and use of the system.

 There should be an operational prototype of the system released as soon as possible, to create interest among the users.